-It’s sleep month, and we’re kicking off a four-part series on getting a good night’s sleep.
+We’re kicking off a four-part series in the blog on getting a good night’s sleep.

 As a new mom with a full-time job and a very busy mind, I can have a hard time falling asleep and staying asleep.
 Over the next four weeks, I’ll share what helps.